 Our city's growth over the last decade has been transformative, and the progress towards becoming a grown-up, outwardly focused city is palpable.
 In recent years, Tauranga Moana has been under the stewardship of government-appointed Commissioners.
 Their tenure has been marked by clarity, stability, sound evidence-based decision making, and forward-thinking governance.
-The city has benefited immensely from the ability of the Commissioners to meticulously plan, make some tough decisions, engage positively with iwi, central government and our communities and focus their attention on investing in key infrastructure and civic amenity challenges.
+The city has benefited immensely from the ability of the plan, make some tough decisions, engage positively with iwi, central and focus their attention on investing in key infrastructure and civic amenity challenges.
 They have done a great job moving Tauranga Moana forward and enabling long-term, sustainable economic prosperity.
 This continues to be critical.